laborer/stcflash/README.md

-Please note that, just like using the official STC programmer, once the "Detecting target..." prompt is shown, you need to turn off and on the microcontroller to enable the in-system programming (ISP) routing, otherwise, stcflash cannot connect to the target.
+Please note that, just like using the official STC programmer, once the "Detecting target..." prompt is shown, you need to turn off and on the microcontroller to enable the in-system programming (ISP) routine, otherwise, stcflash cannot connect to the target.

 If the microcontoller does not hook up to the first USB-to-serial